 A real-world example:

-Emily, a seventh grader in Texas, used to freeze up whenever her teacher called on her in math class.
+Eliana, a seventh grader in Texas, used to freeze up whenever her teacher called on her in math class.
 After three months of weekly sessions with her Ruvimo tutor, she went from avoiding math homework to actually volunteering answers in class.
-Her mom said the biggest change wasn’t just Emily’s grades—it was the confidence she brought home.
+Her mom said the biggest change wasn’t just Emily’s grades - it was the confidence she brought home.
+She says "Shubhra is a wonderful tutor for Eliana.
+She teaches very effectively and adapts well to Eliana’s learning pace and progress.
+I truly appreciate that she shares regular, daily feedback, which keeps me well informed about Eliana’s development"

 Ruvimo (Why Parents Are Choosing It Over the Rest)